 Serve sweet potato soup topped with crumbled bacon and a few fried sage leaves.

-- We're cooking 2 slices of bacon for the garnish separately in the microwave because the bacon fat from 6 slices of bacon is just too much to leave in the soup.
+- Cook bacon in 2 batches: We're cooking 2 slices of bacon for the garnish separately in the microwave because the bacon fat from 6 slices of bacon is just too much to leave in the sweet potato soup.
 And no one wants to try to scoop hot bacon fat out of a pot.

-- It really doesn't matter how you cut up the sweet potatoes.
+- Cut the potatoes any way you like: It really doesn't matter how you cut up the sweet potatoes.
 You don't have to cut them too small, just try to make them about the same size so they cook evenly.

-- There's just enough cayenne in this sweet potato soup recipe to give it a bit of heat on the finish.
+- Adjust spice level to your liking: There's just enough cayenne in this sweet potato soup recipe to give it a bit of heat on the finish.
 If you like it spicy, feel free to add more.

 FAQ